-The older a home is, the more likely it will have a stone foundation.
-Homes constructed before World War I have a stone foundation.
+An older home from the pre-war era is more likely to have a stone foundation.
+Homes constructed before World War One have a stone foundation.
 After WWI, they began to build foundations with concrete blocks or poured concrete.
 These materials became popular and more widely used than stone because of the accessibility and inexpensive costs.

 Types of Stone Foundation